cguth7/cguth7.github.io/_pages/home.md

 But that isn't all we know...

-We also know that each outcome ha
+We also know that each outcome has an equal chance of occuring

 ![dice](../assets/images/dierolling.jpeg)